 - Do a digital detox.
 This one is hard – but like my weekly fast, it gets easier over time.
 A digital detox is when you totally (or at least dramatically) refrain from using any digital device for a specified amount of time, with 24 hours being the minimum recommended.
 Personally, I find this harder than not eating for 24 hours and that scares me!
 We are all so dependent on our devices it’s ridiculous.
 Try to go without – and see how long you last.
 Better yet, challenge family members with a cash prize (or a new iPhone) for the longest holdout!

 - Get more vitamin D. The majority of the population does not get enough vitamin D, so chances are you are among this group.
 Sufficient vitamin D is critical for bone health, immune system functioning, warding off heart disease and other serious conditions, and—especially for men—prevention of prostate cancer.
 It’s a good idea to have your vitamin D levels checked before you start supplementation, and a simple blood test can do the trick.
 Healthy levels are around 50 ng/ml, according to the Vitamin D Council, and adults should take 5,000 IU to reach and maintain that level.
 Sitting in the sun is the best natural way to get your D. Your body can make 10,000 IU to 25,000 IU of this vitamin in about the time it takes for your skin to get pink.
-More and more positive research continues to emerge about the health benefits of vitamin D. My levels are about 65 ng/ml and I keep it there with a lot of sun exposure and through supplementation.
+More and more positive research continues to emerge about the health benefits of vitamin D.

 - Eat chocolate.
 This one is my wife’s favorite.
 But I’m not talking about the fat and sugar-laden chocolate bars at the end of the grocery aisles.
 I’m talking about dark chocolate, which is rich in cocoa.
 It’s the cocoa in dark chocolate that provides the potent antioxidants known as flavonoids.
 Not all dark chocolate is created equal, however.
 Healthful chocolate lists cocoa solids as the first ingredient.
 Any chocolate product that lists sugar first should be left on the grocery shelf.
 But when you get the good stuff, it could help reduce your risk of cardiovascular events, according to an Australian study, and boost brain power, according to other research.